Citizens for Mecklenburg-Vorpommern

 Citizens for Mecklenburg-Western Pomerania (Bürger für Mecklenburg-Vorpommern, BMV) was a regionalist political party in Germany based in Mecklenburg-Western Pomerania.
 They were founded from a split in the faction of the Alternative for Germany (AfD) party in the state parliament.
 They had described themselves as a "conservative & regional party" and had compared themselves to the Christian Social Union (CSU) in Bavaria.
-They had 4 seats in the regional parliament before merging into the Free Voters.
+They had four members of the state parliament before merging into the Free Voters in December 2018, although by October 2019, two of the MPs had joined the Christian Democratic Union, while one had rejoined the AfD and one had decided to sit as an independent.